Please be aware the Stem Cell Forum is now running every two weeks on zoom! Details below.

 Email Prof. Bonnet (Dominique.Bonnet@crick.ac.uk) if you would like to be added to the mailing list, or you would like to submit an abstract for a talk.

 Stem Cell Forum Webinars

-27th October, 3.30pm Dr Ana Cardoso & Dr Kerstin Kaufmann "A distinct subset of human haematopoietic stem cells resist regenerative stress to preserve stemness" & Dr Nicole Mende “Distinct cellular reservoirs of human haematopoietic stem and progenitor cells outside the bone marrow.”
+24th November, 3.30pm Dr Kerstin Kaufmann "A distinct subset of human haematopoietic stem cells resist regenerative stress to preserve stemness" & Dr Nicole Mende “Distinct cellular reservoirs of human haematopoietic stem and progenitor cells outside the bone marrow.”

 12th May, 3pm.
 Dr Miguel Ganuza ” Clonal dynamics of embryonic and early-post-birth blood precursors” & Dr Bruno Federico “ The serendipitous journey of DNGR-1 lineage tracing in the central nervous system”

 26th May, 3pm.
 Dr Paolo Gallipoli “The role of metabolic adaptations in the resistance to targeted therapy in Acute Myeloid Leukaemia” & Dr Matthew Witkowski “The Evolving Immune Landscape of B cell Acute Lymphoblastic Leukaemia"

 9th June, 3.30pm.
 Dr Davide Danovi “Imaging cells: defining objects, capturing identities, testing boundaries” & Dr Talya Dayton “Organoid models of neuroendocrine cell growth and tumorigenesis”

 23rd June, 3.30pm.
 Dr Francesco Saverio Tedesco "Human iPS cells and bioengineered muscles for disease modelling and therapy development" & Dr Constandina Pospori “Dynamic regulation of hierarchical heterogeneity in Acute Myeloid Leukaemia serves as a tumour immunoevasion mechanism”